CPE64/Labs/README.md

 ###Lab Three
 - objective: Introduce the student to Verilog design entry and Verification
 - Lab Demo 1: 4-bit and constant adder
-- Lab Demo 2: 4-bit to 4-bit comparitor using parametrized modules.
+- Lab Demo 2: 4-bit to 4-bit comparator using parametrized modules.

 ###Lab Four
 - objective:  Introduce timers and shift registers